History of Beleura | A Theatre of the Past

 James Butchart wore the air of one destined for worldly success, when he was hardly past boyhood.
 He was a short man, but the lift of his head, the set of his mouth, the vigilance of his eyes, and the adroitness of his broad, strong-fingered hands were things that marked him out as one who would prosper in the Australian colonies.
 Within an hour or two of his landing from the 400-ton sailing ship William Nicol, on February 15, 1842, he had seen enough of the youthful town of Melbourne to have no qualms about his future. – John Hetherington

-In 1950 Jack Morton Tallis, or John as he preferred, took Beleura by family agreement saying at the time that it was a momentous decision, and not wholly a wise one.
+In 1950 Sir George’s youngest son, Jack Morton Tallis, or John as he preferred, took Beleura by family agreement saying at the time that it was a momentous decision, and not wholly a wise one.

 His life thence on was dedicated to the preservation of Beleura.
-John Tallis died in 1996 and bequeathed Beleura and its considerable contents to the people of Victoria.
+John Tallis died in 1996 and bequeathed Beleura, its considerable contents and The Tallis Foundation to the people of Victoria.
 In 200 years a visitor will be able to unravel how we lived in the second half of the 20th century, an astonishing legacy.